KFWD: Return to Spanish

-On June 11, 2012, HIC Broadcast, Inc. announced that KFWD would revert to a Spanish-language format as a charter affiliate of MundoFox (a joint venture between Fox International Channels and RCN Television); it switched to the network when MundoFox "soft launched" on select affiliates on August 1, 2012 at 6 a.m. local time (the network's formal launch date was on August 13).
+On June 11, 2012, HIC Broadcast, Inc. announced that KFWD would revert to a Spanish-language format as a charter affiliate of MundoFox (a joint venture between Fox International Channels and RCN Television); it switched to the network when MundoFox "soft launched" on select affiliates on August 1, 2012, at 6 a.m. local time (the network's formal launch date was on August 13).
 As a result, Belo terminated its management agreement with HIC Broadcast, Inc. to operate KFWD.
-The last program to air on KFWD as an English-language independent was The Shepherd's Chapel at 5:00 a.m. on August 1 (despite being an English-language program, The Shepherd's Chapel returned to KFWD's schedule one month later).
+The last program to air on KFWD as an English-language independent was The Shepherd's Chapel at 5 a.m. on August 1 (despite being an English-language program, The Shepherd's Chapel returned to KFWD's schedule one month later).
 There was no formal on-air announcement of the programming change, except for a message posted on KFWD's Facebook page reading "it has been a pleasure".

 Many of the programs formerly seen on KFWD during its classic television format now air on MeTV (whose original local affiliate KTXD-TV (channel 47), joined the network shortly before KFWD's format change; KTXD continues to carry some of these programs as an independent station whereas KTXA's second digital subchannel recovered the MeTV affiliation), and on Antenna TV (which is affiliated with the second digital subchannel of CW affiliate KDAF (channel 33)).

-On June 27, 2015; MundoFox has been rebranded as MundoMax after 21st Century Fox sold its stake in the network to RCN, giving it full ownership.
+On July 27, 2015, MundoFox was rebranded as MundoMax after 21st Century Fox sold its stake in the network to RCN, giving it full ownership.
 The full name change and logo overhaul occurred August 13, which coincided with the network's third anniversary.

 Sale to NRJ TV; switch to Sonlife

 On October 26, 2015, HIC Broadcast, Inc. filed an application to sell KFWD to NRJ TV DFW License Co., LLC, a subsidiary of NRJ Holdings LLC.
 Sale was approved by the FCC on December 15, 2015 and completed on January 8, 2016.
-On September 1, 2016, KFWD switched to being an affiliate of the Sonlife Broadcasting Network at approximately 12:00 a.m.
+On September 1, 2016, KFWD switched to being an affiliate of the Sonlife Broadcasting Network at approximately 12 a.m.
 CT.
 Like the previous transition, there was no announcement of the programming change, except on SonLife's website.
 In fact, around the time of the affiliation switchover, KFWD was just starting to run an infomercial at its scheduled time.
 After a few seconds, the abrupt change from MundoMax to Sonlife began, months before MundoMax went off the air on November 30.

 There had been rumors that KFWD would be sold by NRJ in a spectrum auction.